kamontat/spa-ccfinderx/README.md

 # spa-ccfinderx
 result of searching duplicate code in (https://github.com/lz4/lz4)

+## More about lz4

+> LZ4 is lossless compression algorithm, providing compression speed at 400 MB/s per core, scalable with multi-cores CPU.
+It features an extremely fast decoder, with speed in multiple GB/s per core, typically reaching RAM speed limits on multi-core systems.

 Use [ccfinderX](https://github.com/petersenna/ccfinderx-core) to finding duplicate code in project ([lz4](https://github.com/lz4/lz4))

 # Files